igraph/python-igraph/doc/source/faq.rst

 message saying you're interested in taking it on.
 We'll reply ASAP and guide you as of your next steps.

-The C core library also has various `"theory issues" <https://github.com/igraph/igraph/labels/theory>`_ which require knowledge of graphs but not programming, take a look if you are interested.
+The C core library also has various `"theory issues" <https://github.com/igraph/igraph/labels/theory>`_.
+You can contribute to these issues without any programming knowledge by researching graph literature or finding the solution to a graph problem.
+Once the theory obstacle has been overcome, others can move on to the coding part: a real team effort!

-If none of those look feasible, or if you have a specific idea, or still if you would like to contribute in other ways than pure programming, reach out on our `forum <https://igraph.discourse.group/>`_ and we'll come up with some ideas!
+If none of those look feasible, or if you have a specific idea, or still if you would like to contribute in other ways than pure programming, reach out on our `forum <https://igraph.discourse.group/>`_ and we'll come up with some ideas.

 .. _networkx: https://networkx.org/documentation/stable/